schornele/Employee-Management-System/README.md

 # Employee-Management-System
 Employee Management project based on React and Redux in UI and Node js as Backend service and MongoDB Atlas as database

 To Run this project, you need to run npm install from Terminal.
-Once it it installed you can go aheard and run npm start.Pages will be served.
+Once it it installed you can go aheard and run npm start.

+1. npm install // it will install all dependencies for this project
+2. npm serve // it will launch your application in live development server.

 Please Note: You need to run Employee Management Backed service first before running this proeject.Use below link for backend service project.